 - 1. The tab toolbar used for commands for a given tab. - 2.
 The configuration tree to add nodes and define parameters on a given node. - 3.
-A typical field to enter data. - The toolbar to filter, expand, and collapse parameters.
-4. - 5.
+The toolbar to filter, expand, and collapse parameters. - 4.
 Node configuration settings.

-Notice List 5.4
+5.4 Notice List